Which institution holds the most shares in Axalta Coating Systems Ltd. (AXTA)

 The top institutional shareholder in the company is Berkshire Hathaway, Inc with over 23.42 million shares valued at $668.64 million.
 The investor’s holdings represent 10.01% of the AXTA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 20.07 million shares valued at $573.14 million to account for 8.58% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 18.95 million shares representing 8.10% and valued at over $540.91 million, while Massachusetts Financial Services Co. holds 4.06% of the shares totaling 9.5 million with a market value of $271.17 million.

-Axalta Coating Systems Ltd. (NYSE: AXTA) is 4.17% higher on its value in year-to-date trading and has touched a low of $12.92 and a high of $31.48 in the current 52-week trading range.
+Axalta Coating Systems Ltd. (NYSE: AXTA) is 3.05% higher on its value in year-to-date trading and has touched a low of $13.40 and a high of $31.48 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AXTA stock was last observed hovering at around $29.95 in the last trading session, with the day’s loss setting it -0.21% off its average median price target of $34.00 for the next 12 months.
-It is also 27.46% off the consensus price target high of $41.00 offered by 18 analysts, but current levels are 4.06% higher than the price target low of $31.00 for the same period.
+The AXTA stock was last observed hovering at around $29.33 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $34.00 for the next 12 months.
+It is also 28.24% off the consensus price target high of $41.00 offered by 18 analysts, but current levels are 5.1% higher than the price target low of $31.00 for the same period.

-The stock witnessed a 7.95% loss in the last 1 month and extending the period to 3 months gives it a 3.99%, and is 0.68% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 3.01% over the month.
+The stock witnessed a 3.37% loss in the last 1 month and extending the period to 3 months gives it a 0.89%, and is -1.08% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.49% over the week and 2.98% over the month.

 Axalta Coating Systems Ltd. (AXTA) Analyst Forecasts